 This Policy has been developed in compliance with the Canadian Charter of Rights and Freedoms, the Ontario Human Rights Code and the Education Statutes and Regulations of Ontario.
-For the purpose of this Policy, the term secondary school uniform aligns with the Education Statutes and Regulations of Ontario of Ontario of Ontario.
+For the purpose of this Policy, the term secondary school uniform aligns with the Education Statutes and Regulations of Ontario term dress code.